 for Best Breakout Rookie goes to…

 More Bulls.
 Sorry, I can’t help it.
-But I’ve seen nearly all the Bulls games this season, which is more than enough to believe in the potential of Nikola Mirotic as a contributor to a deep Bulls playoff run and as a long-term foundation piece.
-The hyped 2014 Rookie class deserves an award even though it has primarily succumbed to unfortunate injuries (still salty about Jabari and Julius Randle).
+But I’ve seen nearly all the Bulls games this season, which is more than enough to believe in the potential of Nikola Mirotic as a contributor to a deep Bulls playoff run this season and as a long-term foundation piece for more to come.
+Plus, the much hyped 2014 rookie class still deserves an award even though much of it has succumbed to unfortunate injuries (Jabari and Julius Randle still elicit sadness.)

 In brief, she’s my favorite new singer.
 Her debut visual for “Bad Things” features Common and it’s an appropriate introduction to her, and the project below.

 Like Snoh Aalegra, Nikola Mirotic brings a blend of skills and an international flavor to the game.
 In fact, I predict future stardom for both of them in their respective fields because of what they can bring to the table.

 Snoh’s versatility is on display above and further dissected in my full review of There Will Be Sunshine.

 As for Niko, he already shows above average agility and quickness for someone his size.
 He leads the league in the unofficial advanced stat of pump fakes per 36 minutes, which allows him to create shots for himself off the dribble from the 3-point line (or, to be fair, result in a travel call.
 That can be cleaned up though.)

 We’re not used to seeing this in Chicago.
 A dynamic scorer and playmaker from the stretch-4 position that crested in a 6-6 3-point shooting display and career-high 27 points on the road at Memphis this past Friday.